HippolyteGuigon/Deepl_reproduction/README.md

 For the moment, the main architecture relying on Google Cloud Platform with databases, cloud functions and Virtual Machine is finished.
 Futhermore, the pipeline starting from GCP and training the model is also over.

-The first version of the model traducing from French to English is over and can be used with a streamlit application.
+The first version of the model traducing from French to English anf French to Japanese is over and can be used with a streamlit application.

-The next steps are to keep improving this model as well as launching new trainings for a translation from French to Japanese.
+The next steps are to implement a text-to-speech model for nicer translations and keep improving the translation model.
-Also, a user-friendly interface using streamlit will be developped.
-Finally, a text-to-speech model will be implemented for nicer translations.

 Throughout the project, if you see any improvements that could be made in the code, do not hesitate to reach out at Hippolyte.guigon@hec.edu.
 I will b delighted to get some insights !